 - The City will cooperate with Washington County, MPCA and the Watershed Districts in managing land use to protect ground water resources.
 The City will enforce its Development Code, Subdivision Regulations, and ordinances to protect groundwater quality and recharge areas. - The City will work with Washington County to identify sensitive groundwater recharge areas and groundwater dependent natural resources and use this information to guide development.
 The City's development code limits contaminant-generating land use activities to areas where the potential to contaminate groundwater is low, and includes performance standards for management of hazardous materials. - In keeping with its general rural character, Scandia plans to continue relying primarily on individual on-site water and sewer systems to serve both existing and future development in areas outside the village center.
-In cooperation with Washington County, the City will enforce strict conformance with regulations for the design, installation, and maintenance of on-site treatment systems including minimum design, licensing, and installation requirements of the Minnesota Rules Chapter 7080. - Alternative and experimental wastewater treatment systems designed to serve a group of residential units may be considered for developments in the village center or as part of Open Space Conservation Subdivision projects, provided they are privately owned and conform to adopted local and state standards.

-- The City supports inspection of on-site individual sewage treatment systems by an MPCA certified inspector at the time of property sale or transfer and requirements that the systems meet state standards. - The City will respond to pollutant spills that may impact ground or surface waters.
+In cooperation with Washington County, the City will enforce strict conformance with regulations for the design, installation, and maintenance of on-site treatment systems including minimum design, licensing, and installation requirements of the Minnesota Rules Chapter 7080. - Alternative and experimental wastewater treatment systems designed to serve a group of residential units may be considered for developments in the village center or as part of Open Space Conservation Subdivision projects, provided they are privately owned and conform to adopted local and state standards. - The City supports inspection of on-site individual sewage treatment systems by an MPCA certified inspector at the time of property sale or transfer and requirements that the systems meet state standards. - The City will respond to pollutant spills that may impact ground or surface waters.
 The City's Fire Department coordinates response efforts based on established Hazmat protocols.
-The City will request assistance from the MPCA or other agencies as needed to respond to spill events. - The City will continue to work with Washington County and the State of Minnesota as permitting agencies, as the City operates and maintains the existing community sewage treatment systems on Big Marine Lake and in the Village. - The City will promote the use of native species to minimize the need for irrigation in order to reduce groundwater use.
+The City will request assistance from the MPCA or other agencies as needed to respond to spill events. - All spills that have entered the storm or sanitary sewer system will be reported to the Metropolitan Council State Duty Officer.
+Any spill that occurs on a site with an Industrial Discharge Permit will be posted to the Spill Reporting Poster.
+All other Metropolitan Council requirements for spill reporting shall be met. - The City will continue to work with Washington County and the State of Minnesota as permitting agencies, as the City operates and maintains the existing community sewage treatment systems on Big Marine Lake and in the Village. - The City will promote the use of native species to minimize the need for irrigation in order to reduce groundwater use.